rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Weekly reports in CSC 322.
 (Things I was going to write anyway?)

 1. Annotating the course Web?

-1. Usurping the faculty's primary responsibility.
-The common reading.
-   I don't object to the books.
-But I strenuously object to non-faclty setting what seems to be the "common intellectual heritage" of Grinnell.

 1. Pages in a course Web.